automatopaste/pearson_exotronics/readme.txt

-Attention: This mod assumes that the shipsystem activation key is bound to "F".

 "Pearson Exotronics" by tomatopaste.
 First started development in March 2020.
 Art, sounds and programming are done by me, additional help is documented below.
 This isn't a locked vault, I'm happy to share programming assets if asked and it's a reasonable request.
 The drone framework is somewhat modular so hit